shane-mason/FieldStation42/README.md

     'bump_dir' : "bump",
     # list of directories (tags) intended to be stitched clips vs full content in a single file
     'clip_shows' : ["some_show", "some_clip_show"],
+    # list of directories that contain content between one and two hours
+    "two_hour" : ["movie"],
     #used at sign-off time (played once)
     'sign_off_video': "catalog/anthem_signoff.mp4",
     #used when the channel is offair